-Nearly all Kentuckians (96%) and Western Kentuckians (98%) favored requiring schools to
+Nearly all Kentuckians (96%) and Eastern Kentuckians (94%) favored requiring schools to provide 30 minutes of physical activity or physical education to students each day.
+While more Eastern Kentuckians strongly favored this than Kentuckians

 3 Child and Adolescent Health Measurement Initiative.
 2007 National Survey of Children's Health, Data Resource Center for Child and Adolescent Health web site.
 Retrieved 12/3/09 from www. nschdata.org.
 Children with a body mass index (BMI) between the 85th and 95th percentiles were classified as overweight; those with a BMI at or above the 95th percentile were classified as obese.